 - In accordance with the Guidelines and after a thorough risk assessment, lowers containment levels for research that falls under Section III-D-2-a, Experiments in which DNA from Risk Group 2, Risk Group 3, Risk Group 4, or Restricted Agents is Cloned into Nonpathogenic Prokaryotic or Lower Eukaryotic Host-Vector Systems.

-- Adopts emergency plans covering accidental spills and personnel contamination resulting from recombinant DNA research activities.
+- Adopts emergency plans covering accidental spills and personnel contamination resulting from rDNA research activities.

 - Makes recommendations for medical surveillance that may be required for staff, students and faculty to the Medical Director, University Health Services.

 - Investigates potential violations of the Guidelines.

 - Reports any significant problems with, or violations of the Guidelines and any significant research - related exposures, accidents or illnesses to the IO and the NIH Office of Biotechnology Activities (OBA) within 30 days.
 Incidents occurring in Biosafety Level (BL) 2 laboratories resulting in an overt exposure will be reported to NIH OBA, the IBC Chair and the IO by the Biosafety Officer within 48 hours.

 - Reviews and issues approvals, when appropriate, research involving microorganisms and viruses that are pathogenic to humans, animals or plants.

 - Reviews and approves, when appropriate, research involving biological materials from human and non- human primates.